 While this plant can adapt to lower light conditions; it will become leggy, grow fewer offshoots, and the coin-shaped leaves may become smaller.
-Overall, this plant is healthiest and most attractive when grown in bright light conditions.
+Overall, this plant is the healthiest and most attractive when grown in bright light conditions.

 Plant your Pilea peperomioides in rich, well-draining soil.
 A high-quality organic potting mix that is peat-based or coir-based is best.
-Amend the soil with perlite to increase the drainage and ensure the soil does not become waterlogged.
+Amend the soil with perlite to increase drainage and ensure the soil does not become waterlogged.
 A soil pH between 6.0-7.0 is best for this plant.

 This evergreen perennial is considered to have medium water needs.
 Allow the plant to nearly dry out between waterings and then water well.
-The leaves of a Pilea peperomioides will begin to droop when it dries out, which is a good indication that it’s time for watering.
+The leaves of Pilea peperomioides will begin to droop when it dries out, which is a good indication that it’s time for watering.

 Temperature and Humidity

 The average household temperature and humidity are fine for the Pilea peperomioides.
-Where possible, avoid overly dry conditions - which usually means keeping the plant away from heating vents or baseboards.
+Where possible, avoid overly dry conditions, which usually means keeping the plant away from heating vents or baseboards.